-When Sergio, Elisabetta and their nine children arrived at Montenidoli, the land had been abandoned with vines overgrown by brambles and olive trees gone wild.
+When Sergio and Elisabetta arrived at Montenidoli, the land had been abandoned with vines overgrown by brambles and olive trees gone wild.
 Without ever flaunting it, Sergio was the pillar who gave new life to Montenidoli.
 With his love and his hard work, he reawakened the abandoned fields, the vines and olive trees.
 He chose to remain in the shadows, leaving Elisabetta the task of bringing Montenidoli's wines to the world.
 He was the great oak, giving warmth, strength and courage to all those who have worked, work and will work for Montenidoli.

 Elisabetta has the land in her blood.
 Her family had cultivated vines and olive trees in Custozza, not far from Verona, since the 1700s.
 Following her family traditions, Sergio and Elisabetta chose to respect the land, cultivating it with exclusively organic methods.
 Sulfur and copper are the only substances used to fight parasites and only if absolutely necessary.
 Her vineyards are certified organic by ICEA (International Accreditation Certification Service).